Road to Ninja: Naruto the Movie: Production

+Among the cast, Junko Takeuchi returns to play the lead as well as the villain Menma.
+The actress said people said that the "parent-child love" theme resonated with them, and we received many messages such as, wanting to develop more their relationships.
+Takeuchi found it as a deep film that made people watch the movie more and relate more with its characters.
+She claims that while Naruto is always the same, the movie helped further address his growth when exploring his relationship with his parents and his own philosophy about what a ninja is, something the production studio wanted to be seen as the message.
+The more Naruto pours out his heartfelt thoughts about his life, the more she felt scared about dubbing.
+She sometimes got scared that I might not be able to show everyone what Naruto has, that she might not be able to catch up with him.
+Naruto's desire to protect and help has never changed.
+And because his feelings are so straightforward, there are times when he feels like his own distracting thoughts are getting in the way and he doesn't want to let anything improper in.
+She believes such thing will not change in the future.
+In promoting the movie, Takeuchi participated in a tour where she met several children who loved the characters.

+The band Asian Kung-Fu Generation performed the theme song "Sore de wa, Mata Ashita" (それでは、また明日).
+Both the single CD and the film's soundtrack were released on July 25, 2012.
+The first 1.5 million people to see the film were given the Motion Comic: Naruto DVD.
+The official soundtracks was released on July 25, 2012.
+The film was released on DVD and Blu-ray on November 25, 2014.
+The film aired on Japanese televisions, earning a 2.1% rating in January 2015.
+Funimation streamed the movie in 2020 in Western regions.
+The Japanese DVD sold 18,890 units becoming one of the best-selling home medias releases from 2013.

 Reception

 Box office

 The film debuted in the Japanese box office third earning US$3,799,276.
 On August 14, 2012, Yahoo announced grossed sales of over ¥1 billion (US$12.7 million) and the rate was expected to be the highest-grossing film surpassing Naruto the Movie: Ninja Clash in the Land of Snow (1.37 billion yen/US$17.4 million).
 Masashi Kishimoto drew Naruto and Menma to commemorate the film's achievement.
 Road to Ninja became the highest grossing Naruto film making ¥ 1.46 billion (US$18.3 million) between its opening on July 28 and September 23, but it was surpassed by The Last: Naruto the Movie.
 In 2012, the film made ¥ 1.48 billion and ranked 29th among the Japanese box office films, including live action ones.
 In the Philippines, the film earned a total grossed amount of $123,613.00 (PhP 5,068,627) on its 2-week run.